Quansight/Quansight-website/apps/labs/posts/free-threaded-gc-3-14.md

 objects to ensure the working set of data for the GC does not fit into the L2 cache.

-## Optimization 3: Smarter GC Triggers with Resident-Set-Size (RSS)
+## Optimization 3: Smarter GC Triggers Based on Process Size

 When should the garbage collector run?
 Traditionally, the Python GC is triggered after a certain number of new container objects have been allocated.
 For the free-threaded GC, this threshold is 2,000.
 This generally works quite well but it is a crude metric.
-Allocating 2,000 tiny list objects has a very different memory impact than allocating 2,000 large ones.
+Allocating 2,000 tiny list objects has a very different memory impact than allocating 2,000 huge ones.

 An obvious improvement to this would be to not just consider the number of new objects but also the amount of memory those new objects are using.
 That sounds